 But for better or for worse, sometimes only a double stroller will do.
 And when it comes to travel ease, the more compact and maneuverable your gear is, the better off you’ll all be.
 These are the best double strollers for travel.

 For a side-by-side double stroller that travels exceptionally well, look no further than the portable and light UPPAbaby G-Link, with an all-aluminum frame that makes it easy to tote anywhere.
-This stroller has so many little extras to ensure your a deux experiences go smoothly for babies of all ages, including plush head inserts and mesh foot barriers for infants, and independently reclining seats so one child can be napping while the other is playing upright.
+This stroller has so many little extras to ensure your a deux experiences go smoothly for babies of all ages, including independently reclining seats so one child can be napping while the other is playing upright.
 Instead of six sets of wheels like many side-by-side strollers have, this double makes do with just four—as a result, it moves with you and pushes more like a single stroller.
 The one-action fold means you can have the G-Link stashed and stowed in a flash.
-Other features parents love are the extra-large canopies and peek-a-boo, magnetic-closure windows so you can silently spy on your sleeping babes.
+Other features parents love are the multi-paneled canopies with extendable UPF 50+ sunshades, keeping your babies comfortable and safe.
 We love UPPAbaby’s TravelSafe program, too.
 When you register for it, any damages incurred during air travel will be fixed (or the stroller will be replaced!) by UPPAbaby.

-Here’s another side-by-side double stroller we can’t get enough of for bringing along on a road trip or to the airport.
+Here’s another side-by-side double stroller we love for bringing along on a road trip or to the airport.
 With seats that recline independently to near-flat—all the better to induce airport naps—and the option for a car seat adapter, too, it’s easy to accommodate young kids of all ages with the City Mini GT.
 While this stroller isn’t the lightest (some airlines may require you to check it before you pass through security), it has sturdy all-terrain tires and and an all-around hearty design that makes it a cinch for pushing over rough surfaces and cobbled streets.
 Quick-fold technology means you can break it down with one hand.
 And we love that the stroller stands on its own when folded—all the better for avoiding a wrestling match while you wait for an airline agent to stash the stroller as you board.
+Bonus: The Baby Jogger City Mini (single or double) meets stroller requirements for Disney World.

 Designed to accommodate newborns through kids up to 50 pounds, this well-priced double umbrella stroller from Joovy is a traveling family’s favorite, thanks to its overall push-ability and lightweight frame that tips the scales at just 26 pounds.
 The shoulder-carry strap makes it easy to tote along when you have to, say, save space in the Paris metro.
 And with a near-flat, independent recline to both seats, kids can be more easily cajoled into napping when you’re ready to tip back a vino with your travel partner in Rome.
 There’s a built-in foot enclosure for keeping infants contained, and adjustable foot rests help the stroller grow with your growing kids, too.